evanricafort/lazymap/README.md

 - Usage: ./lazymap.sh -u target _[Single Host]_ or ./lazymap.sh -t multipletarget.txt _[Multiple Hosts]_
 - Additional Options: Insert additional scripts with option **-1** for _[vulners]_, **-2** for _[vuln]_, **-3** for both _[vulners & vuln]_ NSE scripts, **-4** for Firewall Evasion Scan and **-ap** if you want to exclude all port scan.
 - Reminder: Option **-3** may take some time to finish if you have multiple targets.
+- Note: Run in sudo mode to execute NMAP scripts related to UDP scan.